 Apartments mostly have closely spaced walls and walls that are attached to each other.
-Hence when your Lab barks it might cause disturbance for people surrounding you, especially to your neighbours.
+Hence when your Lab barks it might cause disturbance for people surrounding you, especially your neighbours.

 When your Lab gets bored or when you leave it alone for longer durations, it can start barking continuously.
 You find these barking habits and noise issues more during your Lab’s puppy stages.
-As your Labs get trained properly and knows when to bark and not to bark, these issues may not seem prominent.
+As your Labs get trained properly and know when to bark and not to bark, these issues may not seem prominent.

 What to do?